 HTML stands for HyperText Markup Language, which is the standard markup language used to create web pages.
 HTML tags are used to define the structure and content of a web page.
-The <h1>
+The <h1> to <h6> tags are used to define headings in HTML.
+These tags are important for both the structure and accessibility of a web page.

 Headings are important for both the structure and accessibility of a web page.
 They help to organize the content of a page and make it easier for users to navigate.
 Screen readers also use headings to provide a summary of the content on a page, making it easier for visually impaired users to understand the structure of the page.

-The following code example shows how to use the <h1>
+The following code example shows how to use the <h1> tag to define the main heading of a web page:

 <h1>Welcome to my website</h1>

-The following code example shows how to use the <h2>
+The following code example shows how to use the <h2> tag to define a subheading:

 <h2>About Me</h2>

-The following code example shows how to use the <h3>
+The following code example shows how to use the <h3> tag to define a subheading:

 <h3>Education</h3>

-The following code example shows how to use the <h4>
+The following code example shows how to use the <h4> tag to define a subheading:

 <h4>Work Experience</h4>

-The following code example shows how to use the <h5>
+The following code example shows how to use the <h5> tag to define a subheading:

 <h5>Skills</h5>

-The following code example shows how to use the <h6>
+The following code example shows how to use the <h6> tag to define a subheading:

 <h6>Contact Me</h6>

-tags are important for both the structure and accessibility of a web page.
+The <h1> to <h6> tags are important for both the structure and accessibility of a web page.
 They help to organize the content of a page and make it easier for users to navigate.
 Screen readers also use headings to provide a summary of the content on a page, making it easier for visually impaired users to understand the structure of the page.